 Chicken cacciatore is served typically over pasta, like spaghetti.
 You can also serve it over polenta or mashed potatoes with salad and bread on the side.

-Cacciatore mean "hunter" in Italian.
+Cacciatore means "hunter" in Italian.
 In Italian cuisine, it means that a dish is prepared "hunter style" with tomatoes, onions, mushrooms, occasionally bell peppers and sometimes wine or vinegar.

 🥘 More slow cooker meals

 If you loved this chicken cacciatore recipe, check out these other slow cooker meals that I know you will love!

 - Easy Slow Cooker Minestrone

 - Slow Cooker Barbacoa Beef Tacos

 Don't forget!
 If you make this recipe, be sure to leave a comment and give it a rating.
 I love to hear from each and every one of you!
 Tag me on Facebook and Instagram as well!
 It makes my day to see all of your photos of the food you have made.

 Slow Cooker Chicken Cacciatore

 - 3 pounds boneless skinless chicken thighs